uas-at-ucla/e96a-drones/software-control/README.md

 We've put together this assignment to help you get more familiar with MAVSDK and it's complicated structure of classes, functions, and use of `async`!

 ## Getting started
 You already have the code last week when you downloaded the repository last week.
-Open back up VS Code or your IDE and head to `week-7-software-controls` folder to find the practice code files.
+Open back up VS Code or your IDE and head to `software-controls` folder to find the practice code files.

 You should see all the 5 files in this assignment, which goes through setting up and using each of the 5 different plugins to MAVSDK.
 We'd suggest working through them in order.
 But read through the rest of this guide before starting.